Walk for Epilepsy is operated by the Epilepsy Foundation, in association with our interstate partners. Learn more about our organisations below.

 Our Objectives are to connect, support, inform, educate and thrive, to ensure people living with epilepsy have the best outcomes possible.

-The team at The Epilepsy Centre of SA & NT are dedicated to providing high quality information, advice, support, training, counselling, practical assistance and advocacy on behalf of people with epilepsy.
+The team at The Epilepsy Centre of SA & NT are dedicated to providing high quality information, advice, support, training and practical assistance on behalf of people with epilepsy.
 We also work continuously to raise awareness of epilepsy in the community to reduce the stigma and create a more welcoming and inclusive society.

 The Epilepsy Foundation has been working for more than 50 years to make sure no one living with epilepsy has to go it alone.
 This means working to cure epilepsy while ensuring people have access to the best possible support no matter where they live.
 We seek to achieve this through our Epilepsy Smart Australia program.